radareorg/radare2-book/debugger/memory_maps.md

     6427 0x00043d10 0x7fa809e24d10   WEAK   FUNC   45 system
     7094 0x00043d10 0x7fa809e24d10 GLOBAL   FUNC   45 system
     7480 0x001285a0 0x7fa809f095a0 GLOBAL   FUNC  100 svcerr_systemerr

+Similar to the `dm.` command, with `dmi.` you can see the closest symbol to the current address.

 Another useful command is to list the sections of a specific library.
 In the following example we'll list the sections of `ld-2.27.so`: